koloquial/greenhouse/README.md

 The goals for Greenhouse are meshed within several of my favorite genres.
 Originally Greenhouse started as a 1v1 RTS - however - I wanted to include aspects of farming, survival and rpg elements that would make a single match longer than desired.
-I scratched the project - and started again with a focus on a single player experience with multiplayer elements optional and to come later through factions you are able to join and complete missions on a pvp server.
+I scratched the project - and started again with a focus on a single player experience with optional multiplayer elements through factions you are able to join and complete missions on a pvp server.

 ### Under Construction
 Whats available: